Fluffy Vegan Rolls Recipe

 These delicious rolls are super fluffy and amazing for breakfast, lunch, and dinner!
 After all, is there any time of day when a nice hot bread roll is unwelcomed?

-Use them to accompany a warming holiday meal, a nice brunch bread for dunking in spreads, or cut them in half and use them for slider style mini sandwiches.
+Use them to accompany a warming holiday meal, a nice brunch bread for dunking in spreads or marinara sauce, or cut them in half and use them for slider style mini sandwiches.
 No matter how you use them, these vegan rolls are sure to be a hit.

 Vegan Bread Rolls Ingredients